MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 ### 2. Setup a callback

-You can setup a [continuation task](https://msdn.microsoft.com/en-us/library/dd492427(v=vs.110).aspx#continuations) to be called once the leaderboard results are returned.
-You do that as follows below.
+You can set up a [continuation task](https://msdn.microsoft.com/en-us/library/dd492427(v=vs.110).aspx#continuations) to be called once the leaderboard results are returned, as follows:

 ```cpp
 asyncTask.then([this](xbox::services::xbox_live_result<xbox::services::leaderboard::leaderboard_result> result)